telit/tqmi-connect/README.md

     # qmicli -p -d /dev/cdc-wdm0 --wds-bind-mux-data-port=mux-id=112,ep-iface-number=2,ep-type=hsusb --client-no-release-cid --client-cid=$CID

-Create profile (for the APN you should use the correct one, in this example is web.omnitel.it):
+Create profile if requested (for the APN you should use the correct one, in this example is web.omnitel.it):

     # qmicli  -p -d /dev/cdc-wdm0 --wds-create-profile=3gpp,apn=web.omnitel.it,pdp-type=IP --client-no-release-cid --client-cid=$CID
     ...
     Profile index: '6'
     ...

+Set IP family preference:

+    # qmicli -p -d /dev/cdc-wdm0 --wds-set-ip-family=4 --client-no-release-cid --client-cid=$CID

 In should be noted that the previous command returns a profile id that is used in this start network command: